-During the year, the Board of Trustees met 2 times due to Covid pandemic restrictions.
+During the year, the Board of Trustees met 3 times.
 The Trustees are satisfied that they have maintained effective oversight of funds on the basis of the regularity of receipt of financial reports and the additional meetings of sub-committees throughout the year.